A/B testing has become a great method to figure out the effectiveness of marketing strategies.

 If you have several sales reps making calls, you can divide them into two groups and assign script A to the first group and script B to the second.
-Make sure to listen to the feedback from your sales reps: Did the prospect ask questions?
+Make sure to listen to the feedback from your sales reps: did the prospect ask questions?
 How often did the sales rep have to deviate from the script?
-Does the script is clear for your reps?
+Is the script clear for your reps?
 Even if it can be subjective, some of the best input comes from their own experience using the script with real prospects.

 Capture And Analyze Call Data

-Test Your Voicemails' Script
+Test Your Voicemail Script

 The trick however is to keep a low number of active messages so you can test one variable at a time.
-Here are some high-level variables you can look at when catering your scripts:
+Here are some high-level variables you can look at when testing your scripts: